Must (album)

-Must is the seventh Korean studio album by South Korean boy band 2PM.
+Must (stylized in all caps) is the seventh Korean studio album by South Korean boy band 2PM.
 The album was released on June 28, 2021.
-It is the first release by 2PM since all of the group's members were discharged from their mandatory military service.
+It was the group's first release in almost five years, since all of the group's members were discharged from their mandatory military service.

-Background
+Background and release

 It was announced in January 2021 that 2PM would make a full group comeback later in the year after Junho completed his military service.
 On March 20, 2021, Junho became the final 2PM member to be discharged.
 On the same day, South Korean news outlet Ilgan Sports reported that the group's comeback was scheduled for the summer.
 JYP Entertainment confirmed that 2PM was working on a new album while noting that “the exact timing of the release will be announced later on."

-On June 7, 2021, JYP Entertainment posted a video titled The Hottest Origins on its official social media channels.
-It revealed that 2PM's seventh Korean studio album, their first in almost five years since Gentlemen's Game, would be released on June 28, 2021, with the title Must.
+On June 7, 2021, JYP Entertainment posted a video titled "The Hottest Origins" on its official social media channels, announcing the release date and the title of 2PM's seventh Korean studio album, their first in almost five years since Gentlemen's Game, Must.
+Between June 16 to June 21, concept photos of each member was posted on 2PM's social media, and on June 23, group teaser photos were released.
+A highlight medley produced by 2PM member Chansung showing excerpts of each track in the album was released on YouTube on June 24.
+On June 28, 2021, 2PM released both Must and the music video for the album's lead single, "Make It".

+On July 13, 2021, a music video for the B-side track "The Cafe" was released, with a brighter and more innocent tone than "Make It".
+On August 3, 2021, a music video for the B-side track "Hold You" was released, dedicated to the group's fans and featuring behind-the-scenes footage of the group preparing for their comeback.

+On May 23, 2022, JYP Entertainment released a limited edition LP record version of Must.

+Composition

 During the group's hiatus, "My House", the title track of the group's 2015 album No.5, climbed back to the top spots of multiple music streaming charts.
 The members said that the success of the song impacted the production of Must.

-Composition
+The album's ten tracks, seven of which were written by 2PM members, primarily borrow elements from jazz and pop while maintaining 2PM's signature sweltering electronic sound.
+The tracks "Moon & Back" and "The Cafe", on the other hand, utilize a pulsating 808 drumming for a familiar R&B inflection.
 The album's lead track, "Make It", is a pop song with jazz and soul elements written and composed by member Wooyoung.
-"I started my work by asking myself two questions ― what should I say if I get to meet my true love and what should I do if 2PM has to make its comeback right now?" he said, explaining the inspiration behind the tune.
-It opens with a retro guitar riff and lays its foundation within classic string bass and synth.

-The album's ten tracks, seven of which were written by 2PM members, borrow elements from jazz and pop while maintaining 2PM's signature sweltering electronic sound.
-The tracks "Moon & Back" and "The Cafe", on the other hand, utilize a pulsating 808 drumming for a familiar R&B inflection.